 Why Recycle Electronics & Monitors?

-First off, let’s talk about why recycling electronics matters.
-Sure, it’s tempting to just chuck that ancient monitor in the trash and call it a day.
+It’s tempting to throw that ancient monitor in the trash and call it a day.
 But here’s the thing: electronic waste (e-waste) is a massive and growing problem.
-We’re talking millions of tons of discarded phones, computers, TVs, and other devices ending up in landfills each year.
+Millions of tons of discarded phones, computers, TVs, and other devices end up in landfills each year.

 And it’s not just an eyesore.
-E-waste contains all sorts of toxic materials like lead, mercury, and cadmium that can leach into soil and water, harming the environment and human health.
-Plus, many electronics contain valuable metals like gold, silver, and copper that could be recovered and reused instead of mined from the earth at great cost.
+E-waste contains toxic materials like lead, mercury, and cadmium that can leach into soil and water, harming the environment and human health.
+Plus, many electronics contain valuable metals like gold, silver, and copper that could be recovered and reused instead of mined from the earth at a significant cost.

 By recycling your old electronics, you’re helping to: